pflenker/pflenker.github.io/_pages/projects.md

 title: Projects
 permalink: /projects/
 image: /assets/thoughts.png
+description: Some projects I have been working on in the past.
 ---

 I am happy that you are interested in what this page has to offer.
 Here's a list: